oneup03/VRto3D/README.md

 # VRto3D

-- OpenVR Driver that can render in SbS or TaB 3D.
+- OpenVR Driver that can render in SbS or TaB 3D with other formats converted to through ReShade
 - Compatible games play great with a XInput controller.
 No motion controls required!
 - Currently targeting OpenVR 2.5.1.
 - Windows-only solution currently, but there are other solutions on Linux like MonadoVR.